Core Idea

 Definition

-A feedback loop occurs when information about the output of a system is fed back into the system as input, creating a circular flow of causality.
-In systems thinking, feedback loops are the fundamental mechanisms that determine how systems change, adapt, and evolve over time.
+A feedback loop occurs when information about a system’s output is fed back as input, creating a circular flow of causality.
+Feedback loops are the fundamental mechanisms that determine how systems change, adapt, and evolve.

-Reinforcing (Positive) Feedback Loops: Amplify changes in the system, creating exponential growth or decline.
+- Reinforcing (Positive) Feedback Loops: Amplify changes, creating exponential growth or decline.
 The output reinforces the input in the same direction.
-Examples include viral growth in social media, technical debt accumulation, or virtuous cycles of code quality improvement.
+Examples: technical debt accumulation, viral growth, virtuous cycles of code quality improvement.

-Balancing (Negative) Feedback Loops: Counteract changes and seek equilibrium.
-The output opposes the input, creating stability.
-Examples include temperature regulation through thermostats, capacity planning based on utilization metrics, or code review processes that prevent quality degradation.
+- Balancing (Negative) Feedback Loops: Counteract changes and seek equilibrium.
+The output opposes the input.
+Examples: capacity planning based on utilization metrics, code review processes that prevent quality degradation.

 Relevance to Software Architecture